 These are some suggestions of which tier different professions may fit into, but as every job is different it is important that individuals choose the tier most relevant to their role, not their profession.
 The suggestions are not an exhaustive list of professions that may need to deliver asthma care but rather a set of examples to help individuals decide which tier is most relevant to their role.

-Tier 1 - Signposting Basic awareness of asthma and it's impacts and knowledge of when and to whom to signpost
+Tier 1 Signposting Basic awareness of asthma and it's impacts and knowledge of when and to whom to signpost

-Indicative Profession

 Non-clinical professionals who may come in to contact with children with asthma but have no direct responsibility for their long-term care e.g.

 - Education Staff

 - Social care and housing support officers

 - Teaching staff

 - Leaders of children's clubs (cubs, sports, after school clubs, children's centre staff)

 - GP Receptionists

 - Health care assistants

+- Health Visitors

-Tier 3 -Assessment and prescribing of asthma care
+Tier 3 Assessment and prescribing of asthma care

 Diagnosing asthma, reviewing asthma, stepping treatment up and down

-Indicative Profession

 - General Practitioners

 - Paediatricians

 - Emergency Department Doctors

-- Practice nurses with a special interest

 Tier 2 - Supporting use of prescribed care

 Basic review, ensure correct use of devices, managing acute asthma attack

-Indicative Profession

 - Community pharmacist

 - Ward/community nurses,

-- Health Visitors

 - School nurses

 - Practice nurses, nursing associates

 - Hospital play therapists

 - Allied Health Professionals (AHP)

 - Ambulance staff